fastfailure/ripdis/README.md

 ![ipdisscan screenshot](./ipdisscan/img/screenshots/ipdisscan.png)

-Use UDP broadcasting to discover devices and report informations about systems in the Local Area Network.
+Use UDP broadcasting to discover devices and report information about systems in the Local Area Network.

 This project include a server part, `ipdisserver` and a client part,